ksu-cs-textbooks/cis526/content/00-forward/01-introduction.md

 * [Textbook]({{<param textbookURL>}})

 ## Welcome Message
 Hello students, and welcome to CIS 526 – Web App Design.
 My name is Nathan Bean, and I will be your instructor for this course.
-I wanted to breifly discuss the structure and delivery of the course here, and you can find more detail in the sections to come.
+I wanted to briefly discuss the structure and delivery of the course here, and you can find more detail in the sections to come.

 Of important note is that we are packing a lot of content into an eight-week summer course.
 This will be a significant amount of work, and you will need to stay on top of it.
 I recommend putting aside 10 to 20 hours every week to work on the class.
 Remember, whomever does the work does the learning - so you'll need to put in the work.